ERYAGNIK003/DRASTI-Dataset/Samples/README.md

 # Sample images of the DRASTI-Dataset

-Explains the DRASTI Dataset directory structure and annotation script to generate samples.
+Explains the DRASTI Dataset directory structure.
+Execute the annotation script to generate samples.